factorhouse/kpow/secure-config/README.md

 Kpow is deployed as a single Docker container and is built from standard Enterprise Java frameworks like [Jetty](https://www.eclipse.org/jetty/).

-Designed to run air-gapped and in use by payment networks to punchy startups, Kpow is deployed in every cloud and on-premise.
+Designed to run air-gapped and used by punchy startups to payment networks, Kpow is deployed in every cloud and on-premise.

 Kpow is conveniently secured the same way as any other Enterprise web-application in your organisation, often that means sensitive variables provided by a [secret manager or vault](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html).
 You may not need to employ the sensitive variable techniques provided in this guide.